2023 Collingwood Football Club season

-The 2023 Collingwood Football Club season is the club's 127th season of senior competition in the Australian Football League (AFL).
+The 2023 Collingwood Football Club season was the club's 127th season of senior competition in the Australian Football League (AFL).
 The club also fielded its reserves team in the Victorian Football League and women's teams in the AFL Women's and VFL Women's competitions.
 Prior to the season, Scott Pendlebury stepped down as captain after nine years as skipper.